powerapi-ng/powerapi/docs/source/quickstart.rst

 Quickstart
 **********

 This part help you to understand how to use **PowerAPI**.
-It's assumed that you have a MongoDB database containing exploitable data, obtain from :doc:`sensors <sensors>` support by **PowerAPI**.
-It's recommended to read the :doc:`PowerAPI quick overview <intro>` before.
+It is assumed that you already have a MongoDB database containing exploitable metrics, obtained from :doc:`sensors <sensors>` supported by **PowerAPI**.
+It is recommended to read the :doc:`PowerAPI quick overview <intro>` before.

 PowerAPI CLI on Docker
 ======================